towhee-io/codelabs/codelabs/10-reverse-image-search/index.md

 duration: 1

 This codelab will show you how to build a reverse image search engine using Milvus and Towhee.
 The basic idea behind semantic reverse image search is the extract embeddings from images using a deep neural network and compare the embeddings with those stored in Milvus.
+More details you can refer to the [notebook](https://github.com/towhee-io/examples/tree/0.7/image/reverse_image_search).

 [Towhee](https://towhee.io/) is a machine learning framework that allows for creating data processing pipelines, and it provides predefined operators which implement insert and query operation in Milvus.